Jayasri44/Terraform/README.md

-apt install openjdk-17-jdk -y : This command used to install java java -version : To check the java version after installing Jenkins and java in the server we need to restart the Jenkins server
+apt install openjdk-17-jdk -y : This command used to install java java -version : To check the java version after installing Jenkins and java in the server we need to restart the Jenkins server systemctl restart Jenkins : to restart the Jenkins